maantje/pulse-database/README.md

 # Database status card for Laravel Pulse

-Get real-time insights into the status of your dabase
+Get real-time insights into the status of your database

 ## Example